 We all learn in different ways.
 Learning theories explain how people learn and help us better understand complex processes.
-A lot of research has been in terms of what motives learners and how they process information.
+A lot of research has been done in terms of what motives learners and how they process information.
 We will explore three major learning theories.

 With behaviourism, learners focus on and remember key points, rather than absorbing the information as a whole.
 Learning is a response to particular stimuli.
 With behaviourism, instruction is repetitive and reinforced.
 Remember that old adage: practice makes perfect.

 This model assumes the learner passively receives information.
 The idea being that the learner begins as ‘a clean slate’ and adopts behaviours through positive or negative reinforcement.
 The underpinning idea with this learning theory is that all behaviours are acquired through conditioning.